Dineshkumar890/Dineshkumar890/README.md

 - 👋 Hi, I’m @Dineshkumar890
-- 👀 I’m interested in Testing and Devops
+- 👀 I’m interested in Kubernetes Adminstrator
-- 🌱 I’m currently learning PGAdmin SQL
+- 🌱 I’m currently learning kubernetes and python
-- 💞️ I’m looking to collaborate on learning core Java from scratch
+- 💞️ I’m looking to collaborate on learning kubernetes and python from scratch
 - 📫 How to reach me @ 8608208970

 <!---